albertz/music-player/DevelopmentNotes.md

 * Can calculate the [ReplayGain](http://www.replaygain.org/) value for a song (see `pyCalcReplayGain`).
 This is as far as I know the only other implementation of ReplayGain despite the original from [mp3gain](http://mp3gain.sourceforge.net/) ([gain_analysis.c](http://mp3gain.cvs.sourceforge.net/viewvc/mp3gain/mp3gain/gain_analysis.c?view=markup)).
 * Can calculate the [AcoustId](http://acoustid.org/) audio fingerprint (see `pyCalcAcoustIdFingerprint`).
 This one is also used by [MusicBrainz](http://musicbrainz.org/).
 It uses the [Chromaprint](http://acoustid.org/chromaprint) lib for implementation.
 * Provides a simple way to access the song metadata.
 * Provides a way to calculate a visual thumbnail for a song which shows the amplitude and the spectral centroid of the frequencies per time (see `pyCalcBitmapThumbnail`).
-Inspired by [this code](https://github.com/endolith/freesound-thumbnailer/blob/master/processing.py).
+Inspired by [this project](https://github.com/endolith/freesound-thumbnailer/).

 The `player` module creates the player object as `State.state.player`.
 It setups the queue as `queue.queue`. `State.state` provides also some functions to control the player state (`playPause`, `nextSong`).

-# GUI
+## GUI

 The basic idea is that Python objects are directly represented in the GUI.
 The main window corresponds to the `State.state` object.
 Attributes of an object which should be shown in the GUI are marked via the `utils.UserAttrib` decorator.
 There, you can specify some further information to specify more concretely how an attribute should be displayed.

 The GUI has its own module `gui`.
 At the moment, only an OSX Cocoa interface (`guiCocoa`) is implemented but a PyQt implementation is planned.
 There is some special handling for this module as it needs to be run in the main thread in most cases.
 See `main` for further reference.

-# Database
+## Database

+This is the module `songdb`.

 The database is intended to be an optional system which stores some extra data/statistics about a song and also cachessome data which is heavy to calculate (e.g. the fingerprint).